Causality-Based Scores Alignment in Explainable Data Management: CES and Resp Alignment

-(d) Mapping $f$ assigns, to each unique combination of constants that occurs in the input instance in the positions of the coincident variables, a new fresh constant in a target instance. \ The schema and data transformations depend on the query at hand.
+(d) $f$ (in Proposition \ref{prop:coinc}) assigns, to each combination of constants that occurs in the input instance, in positions of the coincident variables, a fresh constant in a target instance.
+The resulting schema and data transformation depend on the query. \ $D^\nit{red}$ denotes the {\em reduced form} of $D$, obtained by applying the one-step reduction $f^\nit{red}$, which is the iterative and terminating application of $f$ to $D$.

 (e) \ The set of exogenous tuples is preserved, that is, a tuple in the target instance is exogenous iff its corresponding tuple in the original instance is exogenous. \boxtheorem \end{remark}